chaoskagami/scangrab/README.md

 To be honest, the reason I originally coded this was Dynasty Scans' nonsense "five zips a day" limit.
 By viewing the images standalone, I'm already downloading more data than the zip.
 Also, disatisfaction in general with hakuneko - Adding more sources is impossible, because it consists of far too much GUI code.

 To add a new source to download from, make a shell script in modules/, say, arandom.
-There should be two functions - auto_arandom and dl_arandom. auto_arandom should determine from $1, the url, whether it is the right plugin, and call dl_arandom if so. dl_arandom would do the bulk of work.
+There should be two functions - auto_arandom and dl_arandom. auto_arandom should determine from $1, the url, whether it is the right plugin, returning 1 if so. dl_arandom would do the bulk of work by downloading $1.
+You must provide a scrape_arandom even if it's a stub.

 The 'merge' script will merge all of the shell scripts into a more permanent and standalone scangrab-merge.
 This can be dropped anywhere, say, /usr/local/bin.